 - Type of presentation: research/evaluation, tools, implementation/practice, outreach, other

-- Population(s) that your presentation will focus on: Single Parents, Individuals with Disabilities, Older Workers, Displaced Homemakers, Youth, Individuals Pursuing Nontraditional Careers, Individuals with Limited English Proficiency, Underrepresented Groups in STEM, Economically Disadvantaged, Veterans or Military Personnel, Adult Learners, Specific Ethnic/Racial Population, Other
+- Population(s) that your presentation will focus on: Single Parents, Individuals with Disabilities, Older Workers, Out-of-work Individuals, Youth, Individuals Pursuing Nontraditional Careers, English Learners, Underrepresented Groups in STEM, Economically Disadvantaged, Veterans or Military Personnel, Adult Learners, Specific Ethnic/Racial Population, Homeless Individuals, Other.

 - Intended audience for your presentation and your expectations about their level of experience with your topic.